SarriaBarcelona

 Who should stay in Sarria?

 Sarria suits family travellers best (ranked #4 of 6 Barcelona neighbourhoods for them).
-It works less well for food lovers (ranked #6).
+It works less well for culture seekers (ranked #6).
 Not recommended for: Anyone wanting to walk to Barceloneta beach or Las Ramblas — Sarria requires the FGC train to reach the centre.

 Stay in Sarria